bperel/squt/README.md

 ## squt (it's like SQL, but cUTe)

-squt is a Perl and PHP/JS library aiming at graphically representing SQL queries in a graph form.
+squt is a Perl and PHP/JS library aiming at graphically representing (My)SQL queries in a graph form.

 ![squt example](front-end/images/squt_example.png)